Bottlenecks in Industrial Maintenance

 Pieu methods : Examples

 The table below shows some examples of criticality on a melting production line at a foundry:

 Incidence of failures

 |Shovel Fuchs Terex MHL340||3||2||1||3||18|

-How to Identify the Critical Equipment in Your CMMS?
+How to Identify the Critical Equipment and Bottlenecks?

 Once you have completed the PIEU method for all your processes, you have determined all of your critical equipment.
 The next steps will be to identify it in your CMMS software.